 A modern economy has many different types of industries.
 However, an economic analysis of the different firms or industries within an economy is simplified by first segregating them into different models based on the amount of competition within the industry.
 There are 4 basic market models: pure competition, monopolistic competition, oligopoly, and pure monopoly.
 Because the competition among the last 3 categories is limited, these market models are often referred to as imperfect competition.

 In a purely competitive market, there are large numbers of firms producing a standardized product.
 Market prices are determined by consumer demand; no supplier has any influence over the market price, and thus, the suppliers are often referred to as price takers.
 The primary reason why there are many firms is because there is a low barrier of entry into the business.
 The best examples of a purely competitive market are agricultural products, such as corn, wheat, and soybeans.

 A pure monopoly has pricing power within the market.
 There is only one supplier who has significant market power and determines the price of its product.
-A pure monopoly faces little competition because of high barriers to entry, such as high initial costs, or because the company has acquired significant market influence through network effects, for instance.
+A pure monopoly faces little competition because of high barriers to entry, such as high initial costs, or because the company has acquired significant market influence through network effects, such as Facebook, for instance.